jmbredenberg/Mafia-rules/README.md

 ###Police Officer

 Each day, the police officer may designate up to three players to "watch" the next day.
-If any of these players die on that day, the police officer gains three clues (distinct from all clues at the murder scene) for that player's death.
+If any of these players die on that day, the police officer gains the ability to investigate that player's death.
 Once per day, the police officer may make an investigation, as if they were an investigator.
-You may make other investigations on the same day if you have a role power that allows you to do so.
-You may share clues between your police officer power and your role power.
+There are no restrictions on the number of times that the officer may investigate a player's death if that player was on their watch list.
+They may make other investigations on the same day if they have a role power that allows them to do so, and that other role power will also not have restrictions on the number of times they can investigate a watched player's death.

 ##Items

 The Mods, being nice guys, have given some players items at the start of game.
 If someone who is executed has an item, the Mods give it to a random player in game.
 Anyone may destroy an item by telling the Mods.
 Players may transfer items to each other in-person.
 An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the ****Mods****.**

 ###Shovel: (7 in game)

 A player with a shovel may use the shovel to find out all role information of any dead player, including whether or not they were conscripted.
 Once used, a shovel is destroyed.

 ###Taser: (4 in game)